The heart of the class: 4 short legal research memos

 80% of your class grade (20% each memo)

 Legal research is most often expressed in writing, and we will spend the bulk of our time working on the 4 legal research memos, each one on a specific legal problem or issue that you will address through research.
 The memos will be short: generally no more than 4 to 6 paragraphs.
 While you will spend some time outside of class working on the research and writing of your memo, you will also have in-class time to work directly on each memo.

 Your preparation of each memo will take place in two stages, a research stage and a writing stage:

-Each legal research memo is worth 20% percent of your class grade: 5% will be for the initial source list and 15% will be for the actual written memo.
+Each legal research memo is worth 20% percent of your class grade: 5% will be for the individual list of sources you recommended to your team, and 15% will be for the actual written memo.

 The other parts of your class grade: 5 intro surveys, and class attendance and engagement.

 (1) 5 intro surveys.
 10% of your class grade (2% each), graded as either check (completed) or no check; with completed meaning that I can tell that you put some thought into the intro survey as a preparation for the class discussion we'll have on the topic.
 To be a sophisticated legal researcher, there are some basic concepts you should understand or sources of which you should be aware.
 You will complete the intro surveys outside of class to prompt you to think about relevant research concepts or sources so that we can get right into using them or discussing them in class.
 To complete the worksheets, you can use any of the sources on the Class Resources page, or any other resource you might like (completely open book).